-- Reductions in State Plan Services (-) - Legislative or Court Mandated Changes to the Program Structure or fee between the base and rate periods.

-- Graduate Medical Education (GME) Changes This adjustment accounts for changes in any GME payments in the program.
+- Reductions in State Plan Services (-) - Legislative or Court Mandated Changes to the Program Structure or fee - Graduate Medical Education (GME) Changes This adjustment accounts for changes in any GME payments in the program.
 42 CFR 438.6(c)(5) specifies that States can include or exclude GME payments from the capitation rates.
 However, GME payments must be included in cost-effectiveness calculations. - Copayment Changes This adjustment accounts for changes from R2 to P1 in any copayments that are collected under the FFS program, but not collected in the MCO/PIHP/PAHP capitated program.
 States must ensure that these copayments are included in the Waiver Cost Projection if not to be collected in the capitated program.
 If the State is changing the copayments in the FFS program then the State needs to estimate the impact of that adjustment. - 1.
 The State has chosen not to make an adjustment because there were no programmatic or policy changes in the FFS program after the MMIS claims tape was created.
-In addition, the State anticipates no programmatic or policy changes during the waiver period.
+In addition, the State anticipates no programmatic or policy changes during the waiver period. - 2.
+An adjustment was necessary.
+The adjustment(s) is(are) listed and described below: